 - The work can be a studio project, a competition, a self-directed project, or a graduate research/theory paper.

-Two at $500 each (one for a design project and one for a research/theory paper)
+Two awards at $500 each (one for a design project and one for a research/theory paper)

 * Community college graduates enrolled in an undergraduate architecture program may apply for the Community College Scholarship using a community college project.